 Interim Administrative Action

-The Vice Chancellor for Student Affairs, or their designee, may defer procedural due process and enforce an interim action if necessary to maintain safety or order; including but not limited to, removal from housing or conduct suspension.
-The Vice Chancellor for Academic Affairs, or their designee, may defer procedural due process and remove a student from a class to maintain order.
+The Vice Chancellor for Student Affairs and Dean of Students, or their designee, may defer procedural due process and enforce an interim action if necessary to maintain safety or order; including but not limited to, removal from housing or conduct suspension.
+The Provost and The Vice Chancellor for Academic Affairs and Research, or their designee, may defer procedural due process and remove a student from a class to maintain order.
 Any student who has had interim action taken against them will be afforded a timely resolution for the case generally holding the hearing within 5 business days.

 Student Contact Information